Arizona Tier II Reporting

 - Each owner of a facility required to file a Tier II report is subject to a $75 filing fee for the first report and an additional $20 fee for each additional report, up to a limit of $500 per annual reporting period.

-- Check to see if your LEPCs and fire department accept electronic reports
+- Check to see if your LEPCs and fire department accept electronic reports by checking here

 - More information on how to submit a Tier II report in Arizona can be found here